sbeining/quiz-mwxyzster/README.md

   * You can put all questions in one file, or split them into categories / rounds
   * The filenames affect the order of the questions

+## Usage

+* Run the executable file
+* Copy the URL it outputs (i.e. http://127.0.0.1:8023/ with a trailing slash)
+* Open the URL in a browser (or add it as a browser source in OBS)